thiethnguyen/MCI-pose-tracking/README.md

 Within each video output subfolder, there are 4 key subfolders:

-- _face_outputs/_ - Contains outputs related to face/head detection.
+- _face_outputs/_ - Contains the output video of the face/head detection.
 - _json_files/_ - Contains body pose keypoint data with ID information in JSON format.
+The file with "combined_output" suffix has integrated pose + head detections.
-- _output_videos/_ - Contains versions of input video with pose overlay visualizations.
+- _output_videos/_ - Contains the output video of the pose estimation.
-- _matlab_files/_ - Contains data files that can be loaded in Matlab.
+- _matlab_files/_ - Contains data files in ".mat" format.
+Two smaller subfolders can be found: "0" contains the keypoints of mom and "1" contains the keypoints of baby.

 ## Additional materials used in the project:
 The example video in _data/list_of_files_ is a shorten version of the video named "Impatient Children|How to Deal With it Effectively|" from Youtube: https://www.youtube.com/watch?v=BM6DPRo_QfE.
 The video is under license "Creative Commons Attribution license (reuse allowed)".